-- CROSS is, for each object, either 1 if that object shall be used for the cross correlations, or 0 if it shall not (e.g. if it is too faint, too elongated, ...)
+- CROSS is, for each object, either 1 if that object shall be used for the cross correlations, or 0 if it shall not (e.g. if it is too faint, too elongated, ...).
+We recommend not to flag more than 500 stars with CROSS=1.

 - FLAG shall be one of (upper or lower case) C compulsory2; R reference; F forbidden; S select-able (no blank entry is supported, any other flag will be replaced by S select-able)

 - A_ARCSEC the semi-major axis in arcsec

 - B_ARCSEC the semi-minor axis in arcsec

 - PA the position angle (E of N in degrees)